ogradyc01/GoldenCheetah/FAQ-MOST-COMMON-QUESTIONS-OF-ALL.md

 This is simple to do and described in 3.9 below.
 The 3.1 upgrade process should have added it to the Metric tab if it was not already there.

+### Google/Bing Maps Crash on Mac OSX?

+The most common cause for this is badly written plugins that are not compatible with QT.
+Of note are Facebook plugins for photo sharing, but there are others too.
+We would recommend you avoid installing browser plugins unless they are well written.

 ### How do I add or remove a chart?

 To add a new chart to the view you can select from the hamburger menu on the right hand side of